Lal Sobujer Sur

 Lal Sobujer Sur is a 2016 Bangladeshi film directed by Mushfikur Rahman Guljar and starring Subrata Barua, Jhuna Chowdhury, Rafiqullah Selim, Shera Zaman and Omar Sani.
 The screenplay by Faridur Reza Sagar is based on his novel of the same name.
 Sagar also produced the film.
-The film is set in 1971 during the Bangladesh liberation war.
+The film was set in 1971 during the Bangladesh liberation war.
 It was released on 16 December 2016.